Winchester Medical College: The intervention of Dr. Jarvis J. Johnson

 The most detailed account is in a sworn (notarized) statement from Dr. Jarvis J. Johnson (1825–1899), of Martinsville, Indiana, who was with General Banks when Union troops entered Winchester, and was the first doctor to enter the building.

 It is garbled misinformation that Jarvis himself preserved the body.
 However, what to do with the preserved body of Brown's son was a problem for Dr. Johnson.
 It could not be buried in Winchester.
 No cemetery would have accepted his body, and if had been buried it would have been dug up just as soon as Union troops departed if not before, since the professor very much wanted his specimen back.

 Since the body, as Dr. Johnson saw it, had to leave Virginia, "I afterwards, in the summer of 1862, shipped the said body by express via Franklin, Ind., that point being the nearest express office to my own home, then at Morgantown, Morgan County, Ind.
 The said specimen has been in my possession, and under my control ever since, and I have no doubt whatever, but that it is the son of the heroic John Brown."

 Johnson's statement is supported by two notarized affidavits.
 The first is from Lieutenant Fletcher D. Rundell, a Union soldier who entered Winchester with Johnson.
 The second is from 11 prominent citizens of Martinsville—3 doctors, 3 lawyers, 3 bankers, a druggist, and a clerk.
 They stated that it was well known in Martinsville that Johnson brought back from Winchester the body of one of John Brown's sons, although they had no way of confirming the identity of the corpse.
 An Army nurse also wrote in support.

-One newspaper article says that Johnson only wanted the excellent specimen, that John Brown had nothing to do with it.
-The same article says that the exhibit "has been lying in the Knights of Pythias hall, and, it is whispered, was used in the mystic ceremonies of the order.
-The best of care had not been bestowed upon it, and it was infested with worms and insects.
-Knowledge of its ill-usage was sedulously kept from Mr. Brown.
-When he intimated that he would like to see the body, he was considerately kept in waiting until it could be removed from the lodge-hall to the residence by way of a back street, and there placed in better condition for the examination."
-No other source confirms any of this, nor do any of the visitors to Martinsville.
-John's visit was invited, not a surprise.